Rei-SwitchBot/faq/en-us/Keypad.md

 6. If everything is functioning, you can see the green unlock light in the upper right corner of the Keypad / Keypad Touch.

-7. If it still doesn't work, please remove the batteries and contact us via "Profile Page" - "Feedback" in the SwitchBot App, and provide the following information:
+7. If it still doesn't work, please provide the following information:

 Take a video that shows the whole process of uninstalling and installing the Keypad / Keypad Touch, and please try to include the following elements as much as possible: